-A Victorian egg farming couple has developed an Australian first: cold-smoked eggs – taking eggs to a next level of flavour and creating a “safe” egg that’s free from bacteria.
+A Victorian egg farming couple has developed an Australian first: cold-smoked eggs.
+Julie and Paul Kos have created The Smoked Egg Company, taking eggs to a next level of flavour and creating a “safe” egg that’s free from bacteria.

 Julie – originally a chef by trade – then made Paul a quiche with the smoked egg, even though Paul claimed that he “hated” quiche.

 Julie then trialled more smoked eggs on her family, who encouraged her to commercialise the idea.
-While it took a lot of trial and error, the Smoked Egg Company is now in business, and is rolling the product out to IGA stores across the country.
+While it took a lot of trial and error, the Smoked Egg Company is now in business.
+It’s rolling the product out to IGA stores across the country.

 The cold-smoking process opens up the pores of the shell, infusing a delicious smoky flavour into the egg.
 Raw and within their original shell, the eggs are able to be consumed at a longer shelf life of up to 120 days.
 Testing of the product has found that the smoking process eliminates bacterial growth and essentially stops the ageing process of the eggs.

-“Our method of chilled smoking eggs by combining time, temperature, humidity and volume of smoke has meant that our smoked eggs indicate no bacteria at 35 weeks of age and are as fresh and nutritious as they day they were laid,” Julie says.
+“Our method of chilled smoking eggs by combining time, temperature, humidity and volume of smoke has meant that our smoked eggs indicate no bacteria at 35 weeks of age,” Julie says.
+“They’re as fresh and nutritious as the day they were laid.”

-Because the eggs are cold-smoked, rather than pasteurised, the protein in the eggs isn’t broken down and the eggs are not watery, meaning that you can cook fluffy smoked egg omelettes, quiches or anything else that takes your fancy.
+Because the eggs are cold-smoked, rather than pasteurised, the protein in the eggs isn’t broken down and the eggs aren’t watery.
+This means you can cook fluffy smoked egg omelettes, quiches or anything else that takes your fancy.

 “The best thing is smoked egg ice cream,” Julie says.
 “It’s amazing.
 And I love smoked lemon curd and smoked meringues.
 We also do a beautiful smoked mayonnaise, and smoked Hollandaise sauce is great.”